Akash-vadakkeveetil/Devops/3.Version Control with git/README.md

 - `git checkout <branch name>` - switch working branches  ,if we do this we will have a copy of the main branch and all the changes which we make will be on the duplicate branch.

 - `git checkout -b <branch name>` - creating and switching to new branch
+- `git branch -m master main` - to make the master branch as main

 <hr>